 What’s bad about Standard Bernedoodles?

 - Less active than Mini and Tiny Bernedoodle

 - They need exercise and outside walk, so, difficult to manage for busy owners.

 You can feed them with a variety of cooked items along with different treats.
-Some of their most favorite food items are boiled chicken and turkey, boiled sweet potato, pumpkin, rice and raw fruits like apples and watermelon , etc. Make sure you feed them with the best available puppy food that is rich in protein.
+Some of their most favorite food items are boiled chicken and turkey, boiled sweet potato, pumpkin, rice, and raw fruits like apples and watermelon, etc. Make sure you feed them with the best available puppy food that is rich in protein.

 - Hip and Elbow Dysplasia

 - Eye-related problems

 More curious about Bernedoodle health issues?
 Read this complete article about their health.
 To reduce the risk of these diseases, a genetic test is recommended before buying one.
 A good breeder would perform all the necessary lab tests of the parents and puppies.

 This goofy dog breed is a must-have dog for you if you can give him enough time as well as you can afford his food because being a large-sized dog, you need to feed him more as compared to smaller dog breeds.
 Additionally, larger dog breeds cost you more for vet care too.
 Despite all these facts, a Standard Bernedoodle is one of the best dogs you can ever have.